opleary/PHP2650Project/index.md

 significant for age, bili, protime, stage, and the interaction between bili and ast at a significance level of 0.05.
 It’s also globally statistically significant with a p-value of 2e-09.
-Thus, the PH assumption is violated.
+Thus, the PH assumption is *violated*.

 Using random survival forests and conditional inference forests are useful alternatives in this case.

 **Random Survival Forest Implementation**

-In hyperparameter tuning which was done using the `tune` function from the `e1071` package in R, we found that an mtry value of 1 and a nodesize of 5 produced the lowest out-of-bag error (0.107)[18].
+In hyperparameter tuning, which was done using the `tune` function from the `e1071` package in R, we found that an mtry value of 1 and a nodesize of 5 produced the lowest out-of-bag error (0.107)[22].
+The random forest model was run using the `rfsrc` function in the randomForestSRC package in R[23].

 ![PBC OOB Error on Parameter Values](index_files/figure-markdown_strict/parampbc-1.png)